 - Women with more seniority enhance their ability to lead capably and confidently.

 - Organizations support improved performance for female employees at all levels.

-Making Connections: A Best-Practice Guide to Establishing a Mentorship Program is for agricultural organizations that wish to promote a more diverse and productive workforce by establishing a formal mentorship program.
+The Best-Practice Guide for Establishing a Mentorship Program promotes a more diverse and productive workforce by establishing a formal mentorship program.

-Supporting Leadership: A Toolkit for Mentors and Mentees is for women who are established in their careers and ready to use their expertise to help other women advance their careers.
+The Toolkit for Mentors and Mentees is for women who are established in their careers and ready to use their expertise to help other women advance their career.

 This government-sponsored program is an ‘on-farm’ learning placement that matches individuals who are thinking about entering a farming career with experienced farm managers.
 Mentees learn about farm business management in a hands-on environment.